-Our new book uses these calculators to design preamp stages, cathode followers, tone stacks, power amps, phase inverters, negative feedback, and power supplies.
+Our new book uses these calculators to design preamps, power amps, and power supplies.
+An entire chapter is devoted to sculpting the dynamics of overdrive and harmonic distortion.

 A single-ended power amp is typically driven by a triode with an unbypassed cathode resistor that serves as an injection point for global negative feedback.
 The effective impedance between the cathode and ground is an important factor in setting the amount of feedback.
 The cathode resistor is in parallel with the triode's cathode impedance, which depends on the value of the plate load (RL in parallel with the power amp's grid-leak resistor RG), the triode's amplification factor, and its plate resistance.